annotifyapp/annotifyapp.github.io/Reading.md

 13) Chemistry

-14) Meta Wikipedia, Wikipedians, General wikiculture
+14) Meta Wikipedia, Wikipedians and edit wars and other things from general wikiculture

 15) Philosophy

-16) Music, Music AI, Music Metadata
+16) Music, Music AI, and especially music metadata

-17) Podcastering, DAWs, audio
+17) Podcastering, DAWs, DAW code and collaborative audio engineering

-18)
+18) *Yeah, we know ... we're still working on the rest of this list*

 19)